The EmpowR Transformation Story

 Moving Through a Pandemic

-While Rae’s health history and the pandemic greatly inhibited financial viability for EmpowR, both also presented ways to build relationships with change makers and healers across racial, class, and geographic barriers.
-By centering authentic relationships in navigating the tensions of transformation, a community web began to emerge and continues to strengthen—connecting underground movement of divine feminine power to weave support networks while mainstream systems continue to fall.
+While Rae’s health history and the pandemic greatly inhibited financial viability for EmpowR, both also presented ways to build relationships with change makers and healers across racial, class, gender, and geographic barriers.
+By centering authentic relationships in navigating the tensions of transformation, a community began to emerge and continues to strengthen—connecting underground movement of the Earth and Water energies of divine feminine power to weave webs of change makers and mycelium networks while dominant systems continue to fall.

 The pandemic also presented opportunities to offer nature-based educational programming at Grandmother Cherry Sanctuary.
 The sanctuary revealed itself as a magical place of healing during Rae’s health crisis and began to call people to the land during the pandemic.
-Outside events and retreats along the arc of personal healing, organizational change, and culture building practices began to draw people with diverse backgrounds and identities to the sanctuary, all sharing a common vision around personal and collective healing.
+Outside events and retreats along the arc of personal healing, organizational change, and culture building practices began to draw people with diverse backgrounds and identities to the sanctuary, all sharing a common vision that ripples the microcosm of personal healing to the macrocosm of collective healing.
+Especially alive is excavating the responsibility of people with more privilege to create cultural conditions where healing is accessible to the people who have been harmed and exploited by systems of dominance and supremacy, and to not bypass the history of colonization in holistic healing practices.

-The EmpowR Co-Creator Team activated dialogues about radical empathy, emotional intelligence, and trauma responsiveness in our work being accountable to transformative justice and emergent strategy.
-In different ways, on different timelines, and in different spaces, the team continuously examines and facilitates how taking personal responsibility for individual actions, behaviors, and communications directly inform and shift interpersonal relationships, group processes, organizational norms, and all elevations of culture—thereby influencing systemic change.
+The EmpowR Co-Creator Team activated dialogues about radical empathy, emotional intelligence, and trauma responsiveness with a focus toward being accountable to transformative justice and emergent strategy.
+In different ways, on different timelines, and in different spaces, the team examined how taking personal responsibility for individual actions, behaviors, and communications directly inform and shift interpersonal relationships, group processes, organizational norms, and all elevations of culture—thereby influencing systemic change.

-Designed to challenge the cultural norms of inequity in capitalism, patriarchal dominance, white supremacy culture, cis-hetero assumptions, and ableist society, EmpowR has been exploring different models for doing business.
+Designed to challenge the cultural norms of inequity in capitalism, patriarchal dominance, white supremacy culture, cis-hetero assumptions, and ableist society, EmpowR explored different models of doing business.
 Finding ways to get paid to disrupt the systems that feed us is a prohibitive challenge to this work.
-We are constantly evolving and pivoting the work and direction of EmpowR to stay current with transformation and to try to find viability and sustainability for the labor and energy extended in movement building work.
-This work is messy and “mistakes are progress” is a sentiment that is transferrable across all elevations of EmpowR’s engagement in our work.
+This work is constantly evolving and pivoting so EmpowR can stay current with transformation and find viability and sustainability for the labor and energy extended in movement building work.
+This work is messy and “mistakes are progress” is a sentiment that is transferrable across the entire scope of EmpowR Transformation.

 Gratitude for the Co-Creator Team